prajnan93/prajnan93/README.md

 I am an MSAI graduate student at Northeastern University.

-- 🌱 I'am currently looking to collaborate on research in computer vision and computational photography.
+- 🌱 I'am currently looking to collaborate on research in computer vision and deep learning.
 - 📫 How to reach me: prajnan1993@gmail.com

 <!--